 See the Fairtax website for more information: https://www.umu.se/en/fairtax/

-PhD Candidate, Linköping University, Fair Tax Project, Horizon 2020
+Linköping University, Fair Tax Project, Horizon 2020, Sweden

-Nimmo Elmi is a final PhD candidate at Linköping University.
+Nimmo Elmi earned her PhD at Linköping University.
 As an anthropologist as well as science and technology scholar, she researches the nexus between society and technology, specifically in taxation and digitalisation.